JoshDoug/Notes/Git/gitting-started.md

 This will only grep messages, not authors etc.

 Squash log: `git log --oneline`

+## Git Clean
+Remove untracked files

+Test run (shows what would be removed but doesn't do anything):
+`git clean -n`

+Removes any untracked files (deletes them):
+`git clean -f`

 # Git Head
 Just a pointer that points to the most recent commit on the current branch.